HC-85/Obsidian-Vaults/Science & Math/Geometric Deep Learning.md

 $$
 For every $\mathfrak{g}\in\mathfrak{G},k\in\mathbb{Z}$

-We now look to build linear variants, that is:
+We now look to build linear invariants, that is:
 $$
 \mathcal{J}:\mathbb{R}^d\rightarrow\mathbb{R}
 $$